delpher/IOC/README.md

 This is simple and lightweight DI container for JavaScript

 ## Major features
-- Resolving by instance
+- Resolving from instance
-- Resolving by factory
+- Resolving from factory
-- Resolving by constructor
+- Resolving from constructor
 - Singletons
 - Hierarchical containers
 - Recursive dependency resolution